The Univalence Principle: Structured 1-categories

 \begin{example}[(Ana)functors; {\cite[Section~6]{MFOLDS}}] Just as we can represent functions between sets by relations, we can describe two categories and a functor between them by adding ``relations'' between their objects and morphisms:

 with the obvious equations on arrows.
 Here, $O_D$ is the sort of objects of the domain category (with $D$ in $O_D$ standing for ``domain''), $O_C$ the sort of objects in the codomain, and $F_O(x,y)$ the sort of ``witnesses that $F(x) = y$''.
 For instance, if $F$ is a cartesian product functor, then an element of $F_O((x_1,x_2),y)$ would be a product diagram $x_1 \leftarrow y \to x_2$.
+In general, if $F$ is an arbitrary functor, a standard way to make it an anafunctor is by defining $F_O(x,y)$ to be the set of isomorphisms $F x \cong y$.
 Note that $F_O$ does not generally consist of mere propositions: an object $y:O_C$ can ``be the image'' of $x:O_D$ in more than one way.
-(For instance, a single object can be a cartesian product of two objects $x_1,x_2$ in more than one way.)
+(For instance, a single object can be a cartesian product of two objects $x_1,x_2$ in more than one way, and there can be more than one isomorphism $F x \cong y$.)
 We impose an axiom stating that $F$ does have a value on each possible input object, i.e., $\forall (x : O_D). \exists (y : O_C).
 F_O(x,y)$.

 Given two such witnesses $w_1:F_O(x_1,y_1)$ and $w_2:F_O(x_2,y_2)$ and morphisms $g:A_D(x_1,x_2)$ and $h:A_C(y_1,y_2)$, an element of $F_A(w_1,w_2,g,h)$ represents the assertion that $F(g) = h$ according to the witnesses $w_1$ and $w_2$.
 We impose an axiom saying that given $w_1,w_2,g$ there exists a unique $h$ such that $F_A(w_1,w_2,g,h)$; we often denote this unique $h$ by $F_{w_1,w_2}(g)$.
 We also assert that $E_D$ and $E_C$ are congruences for the relation $F_A$, and that composition and identities are preserved.
 In the case of composition, this means $F_{w_1,w_3}(g\circ f) = F_{w_2,w_3}(g) \circ F_{w_1,w_2}(f)$; while in the case of identities it means $F_{w,w}(1_x) = 1_y$ for any $w:F_O(x,y)$.